MourtazaKASSAMALY/Connect4/README.md

 Matplotlib

-Install via your IDE or by running in command line (Linux): sudo pip3 install numpy then by running sudo pip3 install matplotlib

-Note that pip should be installed first by: sudo apt-get install pip
+(Install via your IDE or by running in command line (Linux): sudo pip3 install numpy then by running sudo pip3 install matplotlib.
+Note that pip should be installed first by: sudo apt-get install pip)